charity-classification/ukcat/docs/method/machine-learning.md

 Accuracy of 56% does mean that the model gets an incorrect result 11 times out of 20.
 However, this result is more impressive when compared to the fact that there are over 76 different categories for the model to choose from.
 A model that simply randomly assigned a category to each charity would have an accuracy of around 1%.

-And while the final model had an accuracy of 56% for the lowest-level of ICNPTSO classification, it was correct for the "group" of the ICNPTSO category 70% of the time.
+And while the final model had an accuracy of 56% for the lowest-level of ICNP/TSO classification, it was correct for the "group" of the ICNP/TSO category 70% of the time.
 This means that, for example, a charity may have been correctly identified as in the "Education" group (group B) but the exact sub-category may not have been right.

 The probability scores given for the best match found by the model do give some insight into its confidence, although they are not especially helpful.
 60% of the test results were given a confidence of 0.99 or higher.
 Out of those 72% were correct and 28% were incorrect - a higher accuracy than the model overall.
 The accuracy for matches with scores between 0.75-0.99 was around 35%, and for lower than 0.75 was around 25%.
 This does show that the confidence scores do reflect the accuracy of the results, but even for low confidence scores they are correct around one third of the time.